immunefi-team/forge-poc-templates/README.md

 ### Running a PoC 🚀

-To use a template, run the following in the console:
+To run a test, use the following command in the console:
 ```
 forge test -vv --match-path test/[test_name]
 ```